Alcohol and cancer: Small intestine cancer

 drinkers and non-drinkers was observed."

 "Alcohol and tobacco consumption did not increase the risk of adenocarcinoma of the small intestine. … While the present data are inconsistent with a major effect of tobacco or alcohol, a moderate association between these factors and small bowel cancer may have been obscured by the play of chance."

-Evidence is mixed
+Mixed evidence

 Leukemia

 Intake of alcohol during pregnancy has been associated with childhood leukemia.
 A review published by the National Cancer Institute placed maternal alcohol consumption during pregnancy in the category of "suggestive" but concluded that the risk was not important.